mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 - `position`

-  - : Specifies where the text will appear horizontally.
-If vertical is set, position specifies where the text will appear vertically.
-The value is a percentage, that is an integer (no decimals) between 0 and 100 inclusive followed by a percent sign (%).
+  - : If `vertical` is not set, `position` specifies where the text will appear horizontally.
+If `vertical` is set, `position` specifies where the text will appear vertically.
+The value is a percentage between 0 and 100 inclusive.

     | Position        | `vertical` omitted | `vertical:rl` | `vertical:lr` |
     | --------------- | ------------------ | ------------- | ------------- |